jfm-data/jfm-data.github.io/_posts/2021-06-12-strager-things.md

 ---

 It is well past time that we say goodbye to Dr. Strang and his anxious, authoritarian, and counteractive public health policies.
-The heavy-handedness of his "COVID-safe" restrictions in  a free and open society should have forced a resignation months ago, yet with the media's proclivity for fetishizing the heads of public health bureaucracies, Dr. Strang has become a local deity above reproach.
+The heavy-handedness of his "COVID-safe" restrictions in a free society should have forced a resignation months ago, yet with the media's proclivity for fetishizing the heads of public health bureaucracies, Dr. Strang has become a local deity above reproach.
-It has gotten so absurd that any judgement of Strang that's not glowing, is treated as hate speech.
+It has gotten so absurd that any judgement of Strang that's not glowing, is treated as hate speech that can cost you your job.

 I have experienced this firsthand while trying to engage to the Redditors of r/Halifax by asking if the incoming Premier should consider replacing Dr. Strang.
 I listed gentle criticisms of Dr. Strang's policies with referenced material that refuted his cause for restrictions.
 I hoped to engage in civil debate, but sadly the mods never published the post (of course, without providing a reason).
 The censorship forced me move the dicussion to the daily COVID-19 numbers threads where my comments were met with ad hominem attacks and down votes.
 Most tried to label me as some alt-right crackpot but none actually tried to argue the substance of my comments.
 I received a few DMs from one clueless person who knew nothing of science, and another to tell me my responses were no longer showing up in the thread.
 Soon after that, I couldn't post anything -- I was shadowbanned.